Prime gap: Lower bounds

 for infinitely many values of n by Ford–Green–Konyagin–Maynard–Tao.

 In the spirit of Erdős' original prize, Terence Tao offered US$10,000 for a proof that c may be taken arbitrarily large in this inequality.

+In 2026, a proof and formalization in Lean claiming authorship by AI model GPT-5.6 Sol was uploaded to Github, positing an improvement on the bound to: